Akashog123/PPT_Generator/README.md

 Railway (non-Docker) deployment notes:

-1. Create a Railway project, connect your Git repository, and set environment variables (at minimum set OPENAI_API_KEY).
+1. Create a Railway project, connect your Git repository.
 2. Railway will provide a PORT environment variable to the container/process.
 For non-Docker deploys Railway uses the repository Procfile.
 This project includes a Procfile:
    [`Procfile`](Procfile:1) -> web: gunicorn -b 0.0.0.0:$PORT app:app
 3. If you prefer Docker deploys on Railway, enable Docker deployment in the Railway project and optionally set PORT in environment variables if you need a non-default value.